 The best Deathloop guns

-Deathloop special weapons
+Deathloop legendary and gold weapons

 There are some special Deathloop weapons you can find, either from killing Visionaries or from challenges and secrets hidden in the game.
 These are the guns you want as nearly all of them are about as good as weapons get in the game, with two so good you'll probably never want to swap them out.